tracijo32/umich_dissertation/README.md

 All citations conform to the guidelines outlined by the American Astronomical Society publications, specifically matching guildelines for submitting papers to the Astrophysical Journal ([apj.bst](http://ads.harvard.edu/pubs/bibtex/astronat/apj/apj.bst))

 ### Licensing
 I have chosen to make this repository public as, eventually, I will publish it on [ProQuest](http://www.proquest.com/products-services/dissertations/) as per request by the Rackham Graduate School for all doctoral dissertations.
-Therefore, I have listed this repository under the MIT license, so that others writing their dissertations through Rackham can download this directory and modify the directories with their own dissertation chapters.
+Therefore, I have listed this repository under the MIT license, so that others writing their dissertations through Rackham can download this repository and modify the directories with their own dissertation chapters.